 2.2 – The ‘world’ of the EWC is this: While some of the Story-lines, Feuds, Alliances and Relationships might be Kayfabe in nature, the end result/outcome of any match, attack and injury are completely real and not pre-determined.
 This means that ‘In Character’, the Wrestlers fight each other for ‘Real’.
 While we acknowledge and exist in the same world as WWE, TNA, etc we do not have planned or pre-determined results ‘In Character’.
 The best way to describe the EWC is ‘WWE done right’.
 We will admit, it takes a great deal of imagination or suspension of belief to imagine people dressed in a chicken suit battling for ‘real’.
 Or seeing a 100 lbs woman taking on a 300 lbs man and her holding her own.
 We also recognize that many moves in wrestling are only possible with cooperation/teamwork with opponents.
 So again, try to use that imagination a little and just ‘go with it’.
 If you are at all confused by this, just ask us.
 To recap: Story-lines/relationships might be Kayfabe, but the end result of any match is not pre-determined – it’s real.
 This also allows us to be recognized by the Las Vegas Gaming Commission, and bets are placed on our matches/events.

 2.3 – The structure here is pretty straight-forward.
-Management will try and write the majority of segments for your characters and build their story lines in every show, enabling you to feed from the results in your writing.
-This gives you, as a handler, a surprise each week when you read the show.
-We invite you to also submit segments as often as you like to our shows, to help further any story-lines or if you have a commercial idea etc. We will ask some handlers (those who opted in to help) to write some of the matches (not their own unless otherwise discussed), making the matches as creative and exciting as they want, ensuring they stick to character traits, realism, and result outcomes based on our grading.
+Management will try and write / come up with ideas on segments for your characters and build their story lines in every show, but this requires your permission and collaboration.
+We would love to give you, as a handler, a surprise each week when you read the show, however not everyone wants us as staff to write for them, and this is understandable.
+We invite you to please submit segments as often as you like to our shows, to help further any story-lines or if you have a commercial idea etc. We will ask some handlers (those who opted in to help) to write some of the matches (not their own unless otherwise discussed), making the matches as creative and exciting as they want, ensuring they stick to character traits, realism, and result outcomes based on our grading.

 3. BOOKINGS & MATCHES